-The Canadian Centre for Applied Research in Cancer Control (ARCC) is pleased to announce that its 12th annual conference, ARCC2023, will take place virtually on September 14-15, 2023.
+The Canadian Centre for Applied Research in Cancer Control (ARCC) is pleased to announce that its 13th annual conference, ARCC2024, will return to an In-Person format on May 16-17, 2024, following the 2024 CAHSPR Conference.
 The objective of this conference is to bridge a connection between researchers and decision-makers, using health economics, services, policy and ethics research to improve cancer control and the delivery of cancer care.

 Formats: Oral, Poster, Panel

 Abstract Deadline: Friday January 26, 2024

 ARCC will offer travel awards of up to $1000 for students and/or new professionals presenting at our conference – details to be posted soon, and applications are collected alongside abstract submission.
 In addition, we will offer presentation awards for top ranked presentations at ARCC2024.

 To be eligible for an award, the student or new professional must be submitting an abstract to and presenting at ARCC2024.
 We will provide additional details in the coming weeks – and invite any suggestions you may have for how we can support trainees at ARCC2024.
 Email us at ARCC@cc-arcc.ca or contact Rebecca at Rebecca.Mercer@sunnybrook.ca

 Registration for #ARCC2024 will open in January 2024!